dmatinho/SocialMedia-Dashboard/README.md

 - Public read-only version hosted on GitHub Pages
 - One-click Export for GitHub button

+Powered By Claude
-Built by Daniela Matinho · AI, Actually Newsletter
+Built with ❤️‍🔥 by [Daniela Matinho](https://www.linkedin.com/in/danielamatinho) · AI, Actually Newsletter